 Gwinear-Gwithian Parish Council currently has two members of part-time staff.
-The Clerk, Mrs Vida Perrin, who is also the Parish Council’s Responsible Financial Officer and Mrs Tracey Goldsworthy, Administrative and Finance Assistant.
+The Clerk, Mrs Vida Perrin, who is also the Parish Council’s Responsible Financial Officer and K Wells who is the Administrative and Finance Assistant.

 The Parish Council also holds a contract with a Community Pride Operative/Team (CPO/CPT) which plays an integral role in the upkeep of our Parish, maintaining and managing the Parish assets.